Climate change and ozone layer holes form feedback loop, reports international panel

 These changes domino into terrestrial and aquatic ecosystems from Australia, New Zealand, Antarctica, South America, Africa, and the Southern Ocean.
 Warmer oceans are linked to declines in Tasmanian kelp beds and Brazilian coral reefs, and the ecosystems that rely on them.
 Cooler areas have helped some populations of penguins, seabirds, and seals, who now have more krill and fish to feed on.

-Rose also points out to feedback loops linking climate to UV radiation.
+Rose also points out feedback loops linking climate to UV radiation.
 Higher concentrations of atmospheric CO2, for example, have increased overall ocean acidity.
 Acid attacks calcium carbonate, the main component of shellfish shells, which renders these animals more vulnerable to UV radiation.
-Even us, he adds, are likely to wear lighter clothes in the warmer atmosphere we’re creating, making ourselves more susceptible to damaging UV rays.
+Even we, he adds, are likely to wear lighter clothes in the warmer atmosphere we’re creating, making ourselves more susceptible to damaging UV rays.
 Furthermore, the team found evidence that climate change is also impacting the ozone layer and its recovery.

 “Greenhouse gas emissions trap more heat in the lower atmosphere which leads to a cooling of the upper atmosphere.
 Those colder temperatures in the upper atmosphere are slowing the recovery of the ozone layer,” Rose said.

 As one of three scientific panels to support the Montreal Protocol, the Environmental Effects Assessment Panel focused in particular on the effects of UV radiation, climate change, and ozone depletion.
 Thirty-nine researchers contributed to the article.
 Rose, an aquatic ecologist, collaborated with the aquatic ecosystems working group, which is one of seven working groups that are part of the panel.